tpoisot/CoPhyCha/CoSpec-chapter.md

 Some interesting recent proposals have been made to better integrate evolutionary and ecological mechanisms in the study of host-parasites community phylogenetics, starting with a replacement of the world co-phylogeny by co-phylogeography [@nieberding_use_2010].
 This step is extremely important, as it explicitely accounts for the spatial signal in the … **more**

-# Should coevolution result in co-phylogenies?
+# Should coevolution result in mirroring phylogenies?

-In this part, I propose scenarios under which we can assume the coevolutionary process to result in a cophylogenetic pattern. **more**

-As mentionned in the introduction, coevolution requires correlations between the traits of one partner and both its fitness and the fitness of the other partner [@Nuismer2010], though correlation itself do not necessarily result in coevolution **ref**.
-Co-speciation, which can be revealed by the existence of a co-phylogenetic pattern, emerges when an evolutionary event (i.e. speciation) in one partner results in speciation in the other partner.
+As mentionned in the introduction, coevolution requires correlations between the traits of one partner and both its fitness and the fitness of the other partner, though correlation itself do not necessarily result in coevolution [@nuismer_when_2010].
+Co-speciation, which can be revealed by the existence of a co-phylogenetic pattern, emerges when an evolutionary event (*i.e.* speciation) in one partner results in speciation in the other partner.
 The initial speciation even can be induced spatial constraints, niche differentiation, or can be triggered by the interaction with the parasite.

-As we show in the previous part, this event can occur with no associated change in fitness.
-Yet, this do not preclude the fact that under some conditions, coevolution can be the triggering factor in a co-speciation event.

-Reformulate this argument : Coevolution: evolutionary changes in Partner X leads to differential fitness among individuals of Partner Y. The latter then evolves in response to the selection force imposed by the former, and vice versa.

-> Co-speciation: evolutionary changes (e.g., measured by genetic divergence) in Partner X is induced by the evolutionary changes in Partner Y, with the consequent correlated changes leading to phylogenetic concordance between the two partners.
-It is better to illustrate this with an example of chewing lice-pocket gopher co-speciation.
-When gopher populations become fragmented and genetically diverged, the chewing lice carried on them become fragmented and genetically diverged as well, leading to phylogenetic concordance between the lice and the gopher.
-The population fragmentation of chewing lice is induced by the population fragmentation of the gophers, but not vice versa.

-YES but gradual changes early in the coevolutionary process can, during sympatric speciation, lead to fitness changes if the parasite is specialist
+In the previous part, I reviewed studies showing that (i) a co-phylogenetic structure can emerge in  the absence of coevolution, and (ii) coevolutionary dynamics are not necessarily expected to result in a co-phylogenetic pattern.
+In this part, I will review several events likely to happen during host-parasite coevolution, and how they will blur the co-phylogenetic pattern.
+Specifically, I show that these events have predictible consequences on the phylogenetic structure of hosts and parasites, and the distribution of interactions in the phylogeny.
+Accounting for these events will likely help refine our understanding of the interactions between coevolutionary dynamics and the emergence of a co-phylogenetic structure.

 ## The co-phylogeny scenarios